kohler/hotcrp/devel/apidoc/search.md

 These shared search parameters are:

 - `q`—the search string.
-- `t`—the collection of submissions to search. `t=viewable`, the broadest, checks every submission the caller can view; `t=s` is complete submissions.
+- `t`—the search *scope*, which is the collection of submissions to search.
+  `t=viewable`, the broadest, checks every submission the caller can view; `t=s` is complete submissions.
 If `t` is omitted, HotCRP picks a default from the caller’s roles and the site configuration (typically `t=s` for PC members and chairs).
 - `qt`—default fields to search for query terms that do not name a field, such as `ti` (title) or `au` (authors).
 - `sort`—the result sort order, such as `id` or `-title`.